src-run/vermicious-console-io-library/README.md

 *Note: Is is not recommended to use the "dev-master" constraint.
 Realize that doing so could allow a release with backwards-incompatable, breaking changes to be pulled in.
 Instead, it is good practive to use semantic versioning and enter an explicit requirement.
-For example, to pull in version 1.0 you would use `^1.0`.*
+For example, to require version 1.0 you would use `^1.0`.*

 ## Reference